Principal Investigator: Prof. Cecile Gubry-Rangin

 The current focus of my PhD project is the discovery and characterisation of Biological Nitrification Inhibition (BNI) activity in barley, as well as investigation of microbial response to BNI.
 My work is highly interdisciplinary, combining elements of microbiology, chemistry, and plant sciences.

 The aim of my PhD project is to determine ecological and physiological mechanisms underlying the ecological distribution of several haloarchaea in their saline environment.

 I am a graduate from Queen Mary University of London, with a BSc Honours in Biology.
 In my PhD, I am using epigenetics (changes in gene expression) and functional genomics (assigning function to genes) to understand the learning and memory of a single-celled brainless blob, the slime mould Physarum polycephalum.

 Mr David Coutts

-I am technician inthe laboratory and I take care of daily chores, while providing support to the group.
+I am core technician in the laboratory and I take care of daily chores, while providing support to the group.
 I also maintain and preserve our collection of nitrifying bacteria and archaea.

-I am а BSc in Biology student, with a great interest in microbial evolutionary biology.
+I am а MSc student, with a great interest in microbial ecology.
 I am working on the influence of latitudinal gradient on bacterial adaptation.